biocodellc/biscicol-server/docs/es_futres_proxy.md

-# Futres DATA API query instructions
+# Futres DATA SERVICE query instructions

 *BETA SOFTWARE*
 This services is a dynamic interface for fetching FuTRES data.